• Skip to primary navigation

 You are here: Home / Recipes / Dessert

-Peanut Clusters are a classic sweet and salty snack made of melted chocolate and salted cocktail peanuts.
-They are an easy homemade treat to put together and they only require 3 simple ingredients.
-They are so easy you can even have the kids help!
+Peanut Clusters are a classic sweet and salty snack made of melted chocolates and salted cocktail peanuts.
+They are great no-bake homemade treat to put together and they only require 3 simple ingredients.
+They are so simple you can even have the kids help!

 Chocolate Peanut Clusters on wax paper